History of Ed Emcees

 (ltr): Jessica Valoris; Jessica Care Moore; William E. Jenkins; Tony Keith, Jr.; Yusha Assad; Veracity Savant; Branden Balenzuela; Elisabet Velasquez.
 Not pictured: Melissa Princess Best; JP Reynolds and Justis Lopez.

-Note: Pseudonyms were used for the research.
+Note: Pseudonyms were used in the research.

 Blackout Poetic Transcription (BPT)

 Dr. Keith developed a method called Blackout Poetic Transcription (BPT) for transcribing their interviews into small chunks of poetically formatted qualitative data, which are called “data poems”.
+Next, he reviewed the BPT method with Lul Marley - a young adult rapper from Washington DC who, at the time, did not have any academic or professional training in qualitative research methods.